 It's much easier to use a graphic that is horizontal in website design than a vertical image.
 You also need to think about how the logo is going to display on a mobile device, and that is another reason this matters.

-Nearly all the Rockettheme, Wordpress and eCommerce templates I can think of use a horizontal placeholder for their logos, so you need to go with the common design consideration here.
+Nearly all the Rockettheme, Wordpress and eCommerce templates I can think of using a horizontal placeholder for their logos, so you need to go with the general design consideration here.